rekle/hello_rust/README.md

 # Hello Rust

-Simple Rust app which includes VS Code debugging support on VS Code for Mac
+Simple Rust app which shows how to debug a Rust program in Visual Studio Code

 ## Initial Setup for Rust Debugging in VS Code